-Not necessarily for production, but for lab or demo environments you can alternativly set up PXE boot in KVM.
-Such a configuration can replace the next-server setting on a DHCP server explained in Section 10.2.2.1, "Configuring an Existing DHCP Server".
-To edit the network XML description with virsh, proceed as follow:
+It is possible to set up PXE booting in KVM, however we do not recommend you use this method for production systems.
+This method can replace the next-server setting on a DHCP server, as described in Section 10.2.2.1, "Configuring an Existing DHCP Server".
+Edit the network XML description with virsh: